intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/README.md.txt

 * Operator optimization

-  Intel® Extension for TensorFlow\* also optimizes operators and implements several customized operators for performance boost.
+  Intel® Extension for TensorFlow\* also optimizes operators and implements several customized operators for a performance boost.
 The `itex.ops` namespace is used to extend TensorFlow public APIs implementation for better performance.

 * GPU profiler